 Insurance arrangements:

 Insurers: Address:

 Policy and policy no: Expiry date:

 Accommodation to be used:

 Name: Address:

 Telephone Number:

-Name of Head of Centre/proprietor/ contact:
+Name of Head of Centre/p proprietor/contact:

-Emergency contact details if differer nt from above:
+Emergency contact details if different from above:

-Planned itinerary (or attach a cop by of the itinerary/programme):
+Planned itinerary (or at tach a copy of the itinerary/programme):

-24 hour emergency contact(s) (senior staff member(s) not present on the visit who holds all the information about the visit and has been trained in action to take in the event of an emergency):
+ntact(s) (senior staff member(s) not present on the visit who holds all the and has been trained in action to take in the event of an emergency):

 Name: Contact details:

-Name: Contact details:

-Existing knowledge of venue(s) and whether an exploratory visit is intended:

-Date of last staff visit

-Risk assessment

-Is there a school/centre risk assessment(s) for this activity?

-If no, please complete a risk assessment for the visit and attach to this form.

-If yes, does it cover all of the significant hazards you have identified for this activity/visit/group?
-Yes/No
+Name: Contact details: Existing knowledge o of venue(s) and whether an exploratory visit is intended: Date of last staff visit Risk assessment Is there a school/centre risk assessment(s s) for this activity?
+Yes/No If no , please complete a a risk assessment for the visit and attach to this form.
+If yes , does it cover all of the significant hazards you have identified for this activity/visit/group?
+Yes/No If yes, please attach a c opy.

-Yes/No

-If yes, please attach a copy.
 If no, please attach a copy and also complete the table below.

-Hazards and safety measures

-Please list the significant hazards and safety measures (e.g.group/weather etc) above and beyond those listed in the school/centre risk assessment for this activity.
+Hazards and safety n neasures in the school/centre risk write NONE in hazards assessment for the column.
+If there is ety measures (e.g.group/weather etc) above and beyone his activity.
 Continue on separate sheet if necessary.
-If none please write NONE in hazards column.
-If there is no school/centre risk assessment for this activity please list all significant hazards and safety measures for the visit here (and continue on separate sheet if required)

-Significant hazards Who might be harmed?
-Safety measures that will reduce risk to a tolerable level if any changes are proposed to these arrangements prior to the visit.
+If not so no school/centre risk assessment for this activity please for the visit here (and continue on separate sheet if require ne please list all Significant hazards Who might be harmed?
+Safety measures that will reduce risk to a tolerable e level I have studied t his application and oceed until approval has been given) d am satisfied with all aspects including the planning, orga ergency arrangements for this visit.
+Approval is given.
+Let i if any changes are proposed to these arrangements prior to the visit.
 Please ensure that I have all relevant information including a final list of group members, copies of all parental consent forms and a detailed itinerary at least seven days before the party is due to leave.

-EVC/Head approval (visits must not proceed until approval has been given)

-I have studied this application and am satisfied with all aspects including the planning, organisation, staffing, insurance cover and emergency arrangements for this visit.
-Approval is given.
-Let me know

 Your evaluation of the visit including details of any incidents should be with me as soon as possible but no later than 14 days after the party returns.
 It is not possible to grant approval for this visit at this stage.
 I will contact you to discuss details.

-Signed: (EVC/Head) Date

-EVC/Head full name:
+Signed d:(EVC/Head) Date EVC/H lead full name: